 Your dear client has a proven product or service that sells.

 That I could sing

 It would help to know the current situation of their market.
 It would be easier to write your content if this is the case.
-If your client has not sold anything, then you may need to talk with the marketing team about some techniques.

 Your dear client knows who they serve.